magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 the current CLJ and CLJS definitions from `valip`.

-That said, just as a matter of explanation on how to remove the above warnings, here is the solution:
+That said, just as a matter of explanation on how to remove the above warnings, here is a possible solution:

 ```clj
 #?(:clj (...)